Croll1312/Application-list-for-ALS-ELA-SLA/Application list for ALS people.md

 <p>The center of the screen needs to be pressed each time you want to move to the next task, showing current image or pictogram in a larger size to highlight.
 <p>The images of the work already done will be going to the bottom of the screen in reduced size, as a reminder of the tasks performed.
 <p>
-Summary of key features:
+Summary of key features:<p>
-• Up to 48 pictograms.
+• Up to 48 pictograms.<p>
-• Sample pictograms provided.
+• Sample pictograms provided.<p>
 • Examining the device for any image file.<p>
-Option to directly download pictograms from ARASAAC.
+Option to directly download pictograms from ARASAAC.<p>
-• At any time you can change the order of the remaining tasks by simply dragging the pictogram to its new position.
+• At any time you can change the order of the remaining tasks by simply dragging the pictogram to its new position.<p>
-• Supports portrait and landscape orientation.
+• Supports portrait and landscape orientation.<p>
-• Allows to cross pictograms out, to emphasize the fact that a task is NOT to be performed.
+• Allows to cross pictograms out, to emphasize the fact that a task is NOT to be performed.<p>
-• If needed you can go back to previous pictogram or return to the initial status with all pending tasks.
+• If needed you can go back to previous pictogram or return to the initial status with all pending tasks.<p>
-• You can save and load agendas generated for later use.
+• You can save and load agendas generated for later use.<p>
-• Text (show titles of the pictograms)
+• Text (show titles of the pictograms)<p>
-• Sound (titles of the pictograms are read with ‘Text to Speech’ functionality)
+• Sound (titles of the pictograms are read with ‘Text to Speech’ functionality).<p>
-• “Timer” feature: Option to set automatic playing mode for agenda, setting the start time and duration of each pictogram.
+• “Timer” feature: Option to set automatic playing mode for agenda, setting the start time and duration of each pictogram.<p>
 • Pictograms may have “memo” notes.<p></i>
       <p>
       <p><b>***Works on Android/IOS/Web App***</b>